Contact non-squeezing at large scale via generating functions: Introduction

 In order to prove \autoref{theorem: main} we develop a $\mathbb{Z}_k$-equivariant version of the generating function homology of domains of $(\mathbb{R}^{2n}, \omega_0)$ and $(\mathbb{R}^{2n} \times S^1, \xi_0)$.
 Given a compactly supported Hamiltonian symplectomorphism $\varphi$ of $(\mathbb{R}^{2n}, \omega_0)$, we consider the function

 obtained by applying a composition formula due to Allais \cite{Allais} (\autoref{proposition: composition formula}) to a generating function quadratic at infinity $F: \mathbb{R}^{2n} \times \mathbb{R}^N \rightarrow \mathbb{R}$ of $\varphi$.
 As we will see, the function $F^{\sharp k}$ is invariant by the action of $\mathbb{Z}_k$ that cyclically permutes the coordinates, and its critical points are in 1--1 correspondence with the $k$-periodic points of $\varphi$, i.e.\ the fixed points of $\varphi^k$, with critical values given by the symplectic action.
 Moreover, under this 1--1 correspondence the $\mathbb{Z}_k$-action on the set of critical points of $F^{\sharp k}$ corresponds to the $\mathbb{Z}_k$-action on the set of $k$-periodic points of $\varphi$ generated by the map that sends a $k$-periodic point $p$ to the $k$-periodic point $\varphi(p)$.
+We will also see that, after a change of coordinates, $F^{\sharp k}$ can be extended to a function